rya-sge/password-manager/README.md

 A better solution to shared password between user it's used a hybrid encryption instead of use only the public key of the user.
 For example with the KEM algorithm

-Then to only add a password, , it would be relevant to encrypt passwords with a sysmetric key (Derived from the master key) to encrypt the password.
+Then to only add a password, it would be relevant to encrypt passwords with a sysmetric key (Derived from the master key) to encrypt the password.

 #### Authenticate the public key

 Morevoer, in the labo, the user's public key is not authenticated.
 I was planning to do it but I had too many errors in rust.
-An attacker that can write in the dabase can change easily change the public key.
+An attacker that can write in the database can change easily change the public key.
 The user will therefore use  the attacker's public key.

 For a better security, we can compute a tag on the public key with the master key.